First Home Owner Grant Checklist

 Contract of Sale

-Complete building contract if constructing.
-Include all variations and final price.
+Complete building contract if constructing, including all variations and the final agreed price.

 Final Inspection Certificate

-For builds: final inspection certificate from council or certifier.
-Essential for completed construction.
+For completed builds: final inspection certificate from council or a building certifier.
+Required before the grant is paid on new construction.

-Independent valuation if your purchase price is near the $750,000 cap.
+Independent valuation if your purchase or build price is close to the $750,000 threshold.

 Title Search or Property Details

-Current title search showing the property has never been previously owned.
+Current title search confirming the property has never been previously owned or occupied as a residence.

-Section 4: Relationship Documents (if buying with partner)
+Section 4: Relationship Documents (if buying with a partner)

 Marriage Certificate

-Official marriage certificate if you’re married to your co-buyer.
+Official marriage certificate if you are married to your co-buyer.

 De Facto Relationship Declaration

-Statutory declaration confirming de facto relationship if not married.
-Available from QRO website.
+Statutory declaration confirming de facto relationship if unmarried.
+Available from qro.qld.gov.au.
+Coral can witness this as a Commissioner for Declarations.

 Partner’s Identity Documents

 Your partner needs the same 100-point ID check.
-Include all their documents too.
+Include all their documents in the same submission.

 FHOG Application Form